 If you qualify for a VA loan, most financial experts would tell you to go in that direction.
 The VA loan offers a number of benefits like zero down payment and a VA loan doesn’t charge PMI because the government agency is guaranteeing the loan itself.

-If you have 10 or 15 percent to put down, then taking out a second mortgage loan to make up that 20 percent down payment difference might be something to consider.
+If you have 5, 10 or 15 percent to put down, then taking out a second mortgage to make up that 20 percent down payment difference might be something to consider.

-Has Your Loan Application Been Turned Down or Your Concerned You May Not Qualify for a Mortgage Because?
+Are You Concerned You May Not Qualify for a Home Loan Because?

 - Credit Scores are a little Too Low, not to worry we can do a Rapid Rescore.